Dortmund Airport: Since 2000

 In October 2014, Air Berlin announced it was leaving Dortmund Airport entirely, cancelling their last remaining summer seasonal route to Palma de Mallorca.
 The airline had shut down several leisure routes from the airport in 2012.

 As with easyJet in the 2000s, other low-cost carriers started opening routes from Dortmund Airport.
 Ryanair has progressively added new routes from Dortmund, mostly to destinations around the Mediterranean and the UK.
-At one point, Spanish low-cost airline Vueling offered flights to Barcelona, but they have been discontinued despite strong demand.
+From 2013 to 2015, Spanish low-cost airline Vueling offered a short-lived, four weekly service to Barcelona.
 However, Wizz Air has been the most significant contributor to the airport's resurgence.
 The Hungarian low-cost airline began servicing the airport in the mid 2000s by operating several routes to Eastern Europe, in large parts due to the Ruhr's significant Slavic community.
-In June 2020, in the midst of the COVID-19 pandemic, Wizzair announced that Dortmund Airport would become its 33rd base, the first in Germany.
-However, a year later, Wizz Air announced the closure of their Dortmund base which led to the termination of few routes.
+In June 2020, in the midst of the COVID-19 pandemic, Wizzair announced that Dortmund Airport would become its 33rd base, being the first in Germany.
+However, only one year later, Wizz Air announced the closure of their Dortmund base which led to the termination of several routes.

+In October 2024, Ryanair announced the termination of all routes at three German airports including Dortmund, citing high operational costs.

+In December 2024, Eurowings also announced it would downsize its operations in Dortmund, terminating the year-round service to Munich as well as not resuming four seasonal destinations.
+In October 2025, Eurowings subsequently announced the immediate closure of its base at Dortmund Airport as of the same month, cutting four of five remaining destinations to and from the airport except Palma de Mallorca.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Dortmund Airport:
+The following airlines offer regular scheduled and charter flights at Dortmund Airport: